kyle-w-brown/data-design-test/README.md

-# Million Domains Crawled & Counting
+# Million Domains Crawled and Counting

 This analysis reviews the top domains that are global ranked through Majestic Million, a database of a million domains that find the most referring subnets.
 Free search and download of the top million websites, from the world's largest commercially available backlink database.
 The [majestic_million.csv](https://downloads.majestic.com/majestic_million.csv) dataset is from [Majestic](https://majestic.com/)